brandonquinones-snhu/brandonquinones.github.io/index.md

 ## Welcome

-This ePortfolio represents my time at Southern New Hampshire and the applied skills and abilites in my capstone course.
-In this we took three existing projects and enchanced them each with a different computer science focused area in mind.
-This portfolio is also designed with professional quality in mind and to show my abilities to present content and data in a manner that is appropiate and consumable to the audience.
+Welcome to my ePortfolio, a reflection of my journey at Southern New Hampshire University and the practical skills I've developed during my capstone course.
+In this project, I revisited three existing works and enhanced each one with a distinct focus on key areas of computer science.
+This portfolio is designed with a professional standard in mind, showcasing my ability to present content and data in a clear, effective, and audience-friendly manner.

 ## Professional Self-Assessment